usbsea/PixelAnimate2/README.md

 The main Android app for PIXEL:LED ART http://ledpixelart.com .
 Use Android Studio

+__Updates__
+This should now sync and compile in Android Studio 4  (2025.1.4) Includes the PixelAndroidLibrary code since I needed to add the Pixel v1 panel back.

+This is a fork of the PlayStore app at: https://play.google.com/store/apps/details?id=com.ledpixelart.piledriver The Hardware is described at: https://www.instructables.com/PIXEL-Interactive-LED-Art/ Additional Software notes at: https://ledpixelart.com/for-developers-2/

 __Explanation of GIF decoding__

 Original file is rain.gif